 The town of Montecatini Terme is the base for all of our Tuscany holidays.
 Renowned for its healing thermal waters, Montecatini is the perfect place to unwind after a day of exploring the region.
 A vast array of treatments are available at various spas and wellness centres in the town.
 Terme Tettuccio, normally open daily from May to September, is perhaps the most famous of these establishments.
 The attractive Liberty style building has a beautiful interior and gardens, where live music is played most days.
 It’s well worth a visit, even if not availing of a treatment.

-A Guided Holiday Experience In Tuscany
+What To Expect On A Holiday In Tuscany

 Whether you’ve never been to Tuscany or have visited the area numerous times, there’s always something new to discover.
 We offer a number of Tuscany holidays with plenty of departure dates, so there’s always something to suit your needs.
 Our most popular trip, the Classic Tuscany holiday, includes a variety of excursions around medieval hill towns, lush vineyards, and, of course, a visit to the Leaning Tower of Pisa.
 We’ll also visit the crown jewel of the region, Florence.
 Art and history lovers will be enthralled with the heritage of this beautiful city and enjoy plenty of free time to soak in its incredible atmosphere.
 For those looking for a different way to experience Tuscany, we have a selection of festive escapes to experience an authentic Italian Christmas or New Years.
 Tuscany is one of the most beautiful areas of Italy with a fabulous heritage just waiting to be discovered.